-Other than the liability to pay future retirement benefits, there were no contingent liabilities or capital commitments as at 31 December 2020.
+Other than the liability to pay future retirement benefits, there was a capital commitment of £19,721,974 to Insight Investment as at 31 December 2022.

 10. Related party transactions

 Contributions received in respect of Trustee directors who are members of the scheme have been made in accordance with the Trust Deed and Rules.